 HINT: With sequence 1 of length m and sequence 2 of length n, both matrices should be of size (m+1)×(n+1), to account for potential leading gaps in either sequence.

-When generating the traceback matrix: if at any point there is a tie between aligning, a gap in sequence 1, or a gap in sequence 2, resolve the tie in the order (aligning -> gap in sequence 1 -> gap in sequence 2).
+When generating the traceback matrix: if at any point there is a tie between aligning, a gap in sequence 1, or a gap in sequence 2, resolve the tie in this order: aligning -> gap in sequence 1 -> gap in sequence 2.

 Use the traceback matrix to find the optimal alignment between the two sequences.
 Start at the bottom right corner and follow a path backwards through the traceback matrix until you reach the top left of the matrix, building the alignment as you go.
 You should end up with two strings of the same length, one for each sequence.
 Gaps in the sequences should be denoted with a hyphen (-).
 For example, if your input sequences were TACGATTA and ATTAACTTA your final alignment might look something like: